bibhabasumohapatra/Internship-at-polynomial-Drive-2022/README.md

 - [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://share.streamlit.io/bibhabasumohapatra/polynomial_app/main/app_lgbm.py)
 ## Step-1 Reading and pre-processing of the dataset
 Most difficult thing for me was to start at first, I already had a plan to use LSTM networks and wrote Dataset but everything came to Data at last.
-I was given a huge dataset massive 5 GB around thats also in json file, and lost hope to start with notebook, But evantually now I had a solution, to not only convert but also compress.
+I was given a huge dataset massive 5 GB around thats also in json file, and lost hope to start with notebook, But eventually now I had a solution, to not only convert but also compress.
 I went to kaggle created a notebook uploaded the json(took time) then ran import json import csv and in the same file droped unnecessary columns, clicked save run and now I am using the csv file only of 2 GB then to 1.7 GB https://www.kaggle.com/bibhabasumohapatra/amazon-dataset-csv-generator/data?select=PolynomialInternshipDrive2022.csv now, My efforts can be seen in my kaggle Notebook.